 Other Germination Methods

-Water, soil and cotton balls are the easiest ways to germinate your seeds, but they aren’t the only ways.
+Water, soil and cotton pads or paper towels are the easiest ways to germinate your seeds, but they aren’t the only ways.
 You can also use starter cubes or plugs.
 Simply drop the seed in, add water, and wait for it to germinate.
 They aren’t always as successful, but they eliminate the risk of damaging your root when transporting a young sprout to its final growing home.
 Below are two types of starter materials that can safely germinate your seeds.

 Rockwool is an ideal growing environment, but it will need to be amended slightly for marijuana plants.
 First of all, you will need to add some fertilizer before you use it to start seeds.
 The TDS should be around 600ppm.
 You’ll also need to lower the pH since Rockwool has a pH of 7.0, which is too high for germination.
 To lower the pH, soak Rockwool plugs in water for at least a day.
 Since water has a pH of 5.5, this will bring down the pH.